hnjw-png/battleships/README.md

 * Another improvement would be to create a scoring system.
 This be could be by appending the score every time the player loses or wins.

-* Right now the game does not restart without being maually refreshed this is something I would look to improve further in this game, as in terms of usability its not ideal for the use to press the refrest button themselves.
+* Right now the game does not restart without being manually refreshed, this is something I would look to improve further in this game, as in terms of usability its not ideal for the user to press the refresh button themselves.

-* The game itself serves its purpoae, but does not have a higher gain, nothing that is going to make you stay.
-I would like to make it more interactive, by shwing the board everytime the user picks a coordinate.
+* The game itself serves its purpose, but does not have a higher gain, nothing that is going to make you stay.
+I would like to make it more interactive, by showing the board everytime the user picks a coordinate.
 And work on the function that shows where you have already guessed.
-*

 ## Python Validator

 * Unfortunately my code did not pass the validator test, there was some small errors such as too many blank lines.
 In the future, I edit the code to have no errors and to be honest, be a little more complicated.
 As someone who has picked up python for the first time, it had its own set of challenges, adn required a lot of additional homework, to understand how to actually create a game.